dabrahams/standard/README.md

     1. A binding declaration introduced with `let` defines immutable bindings.
 The value of a live immutable binding may be projected immutably.
 The value of an immutable binding may not be projected mutably for the duration of that binding's lifetime.

-    2. A binding declaration introduced with `var` defines mutable bindings.
+    2. A binding declaration introduced with `var` and `inout` defines mutable bindings.
 The value of a live mutable binding may be projected mutably or immutably.

     3. A binding declaration introduced with `sink` defines an escapable binding.
 An escapable binding may only be assigned to sinkable objects.
 The value of an escapable binding may be consumed at a given program point if is escapable at that program point.